Gold Hill, Nevada: Decline and twentieth-century revival

+Heritage railroad

-In 1976, Bob Gray, a former Marine Corps photographer in World War II and admirer of the Virginia & Truckee Railroad since he was a teenager, bought a section of the abandoned railway line between Virginia City and a point about two miles south.
-He laid track on that right of way and began operating a steam-powered tourist railroad.
+In 1976, Bob Gray, a former Marine Corps photographer during World War II and a longtime admirer of the Virginia & Truckee Railroad, purchased a section of the abandoned railway line between Virginia City and a point approximately 2 mi to the south.
+He laid track along the original right-of-way and began operating a steam-powered tourist railroad.

 The track was extended to Gold Hill in 1992, and in 1994 the Gold Hill Historical Society was established to preserve the Gold Hill depot, one of the few wooden structures in the region that survived the 1875 fire in Virginia City.
-After ten years of applying for grants, lobbying, and collecting steel rail donations by the Gold Hill Historical Society, the mayor of Carson City approved the letting out to bid of a contract to reconstruct the railroad between Gold Hill and the Carson River, fifteen miles away.
-Today, Gold Hill is a stop on this tourist railroad, which operates historic steam trains attracting thousands of tourists each year.
+After ten years of applying for grants, lobbying, and collecting steel rail donations by the Gold Hill Historical Society, the mayor of Carson City approved the letting out to bid of a contract to reconstruct the railroad between Gold Hill and the Carson River, 15 mi away.

-Today, Gold Hill exists as a shell of its former self; its population in 2005 was 191.
-It is part of the Reno-Sparks Metropolitan Statistical Area.